 The Company will apply cash flow hedge accounting to certain foreign exchange forward contracts entered into to hedge forecasted transactions.
-In a cash flow hedge relationship, the portion of gains or losses on the hedging item that is determined to be an effective hedge is recognized in other comprehensive income (loss), while the ineffective portion is recorded in the consolidated statement of earnings.
-The amounts recognized in other comprehensive income (loss) are reclassified in the consolidated statement of earnings as a reclassification adjustment when the hedged item affects net earnings.
+In a cash flow hedge relationship, the portion of gains or losses on the hedging item that is determined to be an effective hedge is recognized in other comprehensive (loss) income, while the ineffective portion is recorded in the consolidated statement of (loss) earnings.
+The amounts recognized in other comprehensive (loss) income are reclassified in the consolidated statement of (loss) earnings as a reclassification adjustment when the hedged item affects net earnings.

-For the year ended December 31, 2021 and 2020, the Company has no derivative financial instruments designated as a hedging instrument.
+For the year ended December 31, 2022 and 2021, the Company has no derivative financial instruments designated as a hedging instrument.